Avaray/vite-oklch-to-rgb/README.md

 Created for projects targeting users who are using older browsers that do not support the OKLCH format.

-This is solution for projects where you are using framweorks like [TailwindCSS](https://tailwindcss.com) or libraries like [daisyUI](https://daisyui.com).
+This is solution for projects where you are using frameworks like [TailwindCSS](https://tailwindcss.com) or libraries like [daisyUI](https://daisyui.com).